MahdeSouqi/UART_protocol/README.md

 # UART_protocol
-This project represent the UART data transfer protocol with verifing for each of it's component
+This project represents the UART data transfer protocol with verifying for each of its components.